 The Carolina slaw carried a touch of tangy flavour.
 It’s not overly creamy and was quite refreshing in overall.
 As for the fries, they were very lovely – crispy on the outside and fluffy on the inside.
 They were well seasoned and I loved the rusticity of it.

-All in all, we both really enjoyed our meal at Beef & Birds despite half the menu weren’t available.
-It was only their first day of official launch so of course there’s room for improvements.
+We really enjoyed our meal at Beef & Birds despite half the menu weren’t available.
+It was only their first day of official launch so naturally, of course, there’s room for improvements.
 But in overall it did well.
-The ingredients are definitely of good quality and it really reflects on the final dish.
-The flavours play well on your palate and leaves you with great satisfaction.
 It’s a shame that many items we didn’t get to try but we’ll certainly return and hopefully get to try out the chicken (especially that Chocolate BBQ Wings!), ribs, and their poutine for sure.
-If you have already tried these items from Beef & Birds, let us know if you think it’s worth us making a second visit!